-The inhabitants of the picturesque Galway town of Oughterard were nursing a special hurt last night, after learning their plea for asylum seekers had been rejected.
+The inhabitants of the picturesque County Galway town of Oughterard were nursing a special hurt last night, after learning their campaign to fix Ireland’s broken asylum system, had been rejected.

-Independent TD Noel Grievance, who has campaigned tirelessly on the issue, described the decision as ‘particularly heartbreaking for an anti-racism campaigner like myself’.
+Independent TD Noel ‘Golfgate’ Grievance, who has campaigned tirelessly on the issue, wept openly when he heard the news, describing it as ‘particularly heart-breaking for an anti-racism campaigner like myself’.